Mick Clarke - In Depth Bio

 The first project from Rockfold Studio is "The Rambunctious Blues Experiment" - emanating from a live jam between Mick and drummer Russell Chaney.
 Mick then starts to experiment with a combination of live drums and samples, and the next album "Ramdango" is produced by Mick alone.
 The idea seems to work and Mick continues to produce one man projects, with occasional guests.
 At the time of writing there are regular releases on Spotify and other online platforms, with compilations of albums being released by BGO Records.

 The Mick Clarke Band continues to tour, and in 2012 Mick, Ed and Chris play at the Simply The Blues festivals in Mumbai and Bangalore, India.
-Mick also plays at the Mostar Festival in Bosnia-Herzegovina and in 2018 the Mick Clarke Band play at Sweden Rock Festival.. directly opposite Iron Maiden.
-Currently off the road due to the Covid emergency, Mick continues to record and release new material.
-To be continued..
+Mick also plays at the Mostar Festival in Bosnia-Herzegovina and in 2018 the Mick Clarke Band with Killing Floor's Mac on bass play at Sweden Rock Festival.. directly opposite Iron Maiden.
+Mick continues to record and release new material, and is always open to the right offer for live work.

 The End.
 (For now).